Fred Wolf Films

-The studio produced The Point, the first U.S. animated special to air in prime time (on the ABC network in 1971).
-It was also responsible for Free to Be… You and Me, the Puff the Magic Dragon specials, and television series such as Teenage Mutant Ninja Turtles, Toxic Crusaders, James Bond Jr., The New Adventures of Speed Racer, and Sarah Ferguson's Budgie the Little Helicopter.
+The studio produced The Point, the first American animated special to air in prime time (on the ABC network in 1971).
+It was also responsible for Free to Be...
+You and Me, the Puff, the Magic Dragon specials, and television series such as Teenage Mutant Ninja Turtles, Toxic Crusaders, James Bond Jr., The New Adventures of Speed Racer, and Sarah Ferguson's Budgie the Little Helicopter.